william-rice/mtn-proj/README.md

 `combine_routes.ipynb` merges the scraped data with the queried data for a more complete dataset, writing the result to the `merged.csv` file.

-`exploratory.ipynb` runs exploratory data analyses on the full dataset, and contains
+`exploratory.ipynb` runs exploratory data analyses on the full dataset, and contains visualizations for a subset (three climbing areas) of the route data.

-Possible next directions include:

-1. building a static site that uses D3.js to display those visualizations in GitHub Pages.

-2. building new app functionalities (like a route recommender) from the data.